bbatsov/metaredux/_posts/2018-11-05-managing-multiple-jdks-on-macos.md

 That's all, folks!
 Hopefully you enjoyed this post and learned something useful from it!

-I know there are some special tools to manage multiple JDKs[^3], but it seems to me that given how simple the manual process is, we don't really need those.
 In the modern age software engineers reach for third-party solutions for trivial things and I find this a bit troubling.
 That's really the entire point of this post - rolling up your sleeves and getting dirty can be fun and rewarding.
 You get to